IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-0.md

 3. Enter your IBM Cloud credentials when prompted.

 > **Note**: If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
 Enter your user name, and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

+---

+## 4. Create a Twitter account

+---

+## 5. IDE
+[Visual Studio Code](https://code.visualstudio.com/) with the recommended [Go extension](https://code.visualstudio.com/docs/languages/go).
+When you begin to code Go inside VSCode you may be prompted to install a bunch of extnesions.
+These are good and will help make development much easier!

+OR

+[Jet Brains GoLand](https://www.jetbrains.com/go/download/#section=mac) (GoLand isn't free but it does have a 30 day free trial)

 Once you are all set up you can move straight on to [Lab 1](./lab-1.md)